Storing wine: 5 steps on how to store wine properly

 Make sure your wine stays in a dark, quiet place.
 As a wine ages, it develops natural sediments that are an integral part of the aging process.
 UV light and vibrations can damage and disturb this sediment, which can cause a wine’s flavors to develop improperly.

 Store your wine horizontally.
-This keeps the cork stoppers moist, which is vital for long term storage.
+This keeps the cork stoppers moist, which is vital for long-term storage.
 When a cork dries out, it can allow air to enter the bottle and prematurely age your wine.
 Wine bottles that use screw top closures are an exception – they can be stored upright, though storing them in a wine rack may improve storage efficiency.

-What’s the right way to store wine after opening?
+How do I store wine after opening?

 Explore Whirlpool® wine refrigerators

 Want to get the most from your wine?
 Wine refrigerators and beverage coolers by Whirlpool brand allow you to store your favorite varieties at the perfect temperature so they’re ready to serve to friends, family and other guests.
 Designed specifically for wines, these centers feature options like dual temperature control, LED lighting and space for up to 51 standard wine bottles.
 Explore the full selection of Whirlpool® wine fridges and find the right fit for your home today.

 With a Whirlpool® wine fridge, you can ensure easy access to your favorite drinks when you need them most.
 Whether you’re entertaining friends or having family over for dinner, a wine refrigerator by Whirlpool brand combines form and function to help you entertain in style.

 How to Clean a Refrigerator Cleaning the inside of your refrigerator is an important household task.
 Learn how to clean a refrigerator quickly, easily and effectively with our guide.